Council for a Livable World

 Council for a Livable World is a Washington, D.C.-based non-profit advocacy organization dedicated to eliminating the U.S. arsenal of nuclear weapons.
 Its stated aim is for "progressive national security policies and helping elect congressional candidates who support them."
 The Council was founded in 1962 as the Council for Abolishing War by Hungarian nuclear physicist Leó Szilárd.
-Its research arm, the Center for Arms Control and Non-Proliferation, provides research to members of Congress and their staff.
-In February, 2016, John F. Tierney was appointed the executive director of the Council for a Livable World and the Center for Arms Control and Non-Proliferation, the council’s affiliated education and research organization.
+Its education and research arm, the Center for Arms Control and Non-Proliferation, provides research to members of Congress and their staff.
+In February 2016, John F. Tierney was appointed the executive director of the Council for a Livable World and the Center for Arms Control and Non-Proliferation.
 For more than 50 years, the Council for a Livable World has been advocating for a more principled approach to U.S. national security and foreign policy.

 Policy influence and lobbying

 Every election cycle, the Council endorses congressional candidates who are arms control advocates and who support the Council's outlook on national security issues.
 Since its inception, the Council has helped elect 134 U.S. arms control advocates to the Senate and 226 to the House of Representatives.
 Council supporters raised over $1.6 million in 2014.
 Candidates seeking endorsements are required to answer questionnaires on issues and to defend their positions in interviews.
 The Council endorses candidates for the House of Representatives through PeacePAC.
 The Council endorsed Presidents Barack Obama and Joe Biden in their respective first runs for U.S. Senate seats.

 The Council has influenced U.S. arms control and national security policies for over fifty years by working on or supporting several issues including: